Unique Croatian collective passport from February 1941

 Fig. 11.
 Revenue mark of the Hrvatska banovina overprinted on the revenue mark of the

 Savska banovina representing a major part of historical Croatia.

 Fig. 13.
 Slovak visa obtained in Beograd with the Slovak border control stamps

-from Devínska Nová Ves, now suburb of Bratislava
+from Devínska Nová Ves, now a suburb of Bratislava

 General Yugoslavian banking cooperative a. s, Value cash

-The group leaved on 4 February to Austria incorporated in March 1938 into Germany.
-Perhaps the German consulate at Zagreb gave, by mistake, the transit vise for a too short period.
-May be that shortly before leaving or even on the way the team got information that it had to stay in Slovakia longer than presupposed.
-From this reason the players had to break the travel in Klagenfurt to ask the Police direction for prolongation of the transit vise to 16 February (Fig. 15).
+The group left on 4 February to Austria incorporated in March 1938 into Germany.
+Perhaps the German consulate at Zagreb gave, by mistake, the transit visa for a too short period.
+Maybe that shortly before leaving or even on the way the team got information that it had to stay in Slovakia longer than presupposed.
+From this reason, the players had to break the travel in Klagenfurt to ask the Police direction for prolongation of the transit visa to 16 February (Fig. 15).
 On February 8 on 3.15 PM they passed the Slovak border at the German-Slovak railway checkpoint Marchegg / Devínska Nová Ves.
 In Bratislava, they were accommodated in the very modern, still existing, hotel Tatra, in the very center of the town.